(Cover Photo Credits: Mijas Tourism)

 Spain – there can never be any doubt about it – is a beautiful country, blessed with a strong character defined by its culture, history, architecture and of course, people.
-It has always been my dream to visit Spain, so there I was, making my dream come true.
+It has always been my dream to visit Spain.
+Little did I know, the dream was about to come true…

 It was November, the time of the year when northern Europe was already going through shivers under the inevitable chill of winter weather, yet Spain was still basking under lush sunshine and not showing any moment of dullness.
 And that impression alone makes for a good story, one that ends up being told to a friend over coffee or in various Instagram posts with the caption #wishyouwerehere.

 I arrived in Spain on Turkish Airlines, under the invitation from the Spain Tourism Board, with full of hope.
-I was in a mission; to check whether the country is what I think it is, starting with its two coastal cities – the cultured Valencia and laidback Malaga.
-And in the following pages are the places that I visited…
+I was in a mission; to check whether the country matches my expectation, starting with its two coastal cities – the cultured Valencia and laid-back Malaga.
+Below are some of the places that I visited…

-This immersive zoo is an incredible walk on the wild side as it features exhibits in an entirely open style in recreating the animals’ natural habitat.
+This immersive zoo features open-style exhibits that recreate animals’ natural habitat.
 Don’t be surprised when you see lively Madagascan lemurs leaping and jumping around freely right above your head as you explore the vicinity.
 The park opens at 10:00 a.m. and like most zoo visits, expect to walk a great deal.
 There is so much to see with the star animals being the leopards, lemurs, gorillas and elephants.
 The park, moreover, is clean with fantastic facilities.
-Visitors should make time follow the enlightening talks that take place in the park at scheduled times to learn why these animals and their habitats need to be protected.
+There are also talks that take place in the park at scheduled times, touching on the topic of wildlife conservation.
 Tickets are €23.80 per adult and €18 per child.

 City of Arts and Sciences